Alice Caine: Early life and education

 Alice Brown was born in Liverpool, England, 21 February 1849.
-A daughter of Alice Chibnal Brown (nee Sirett; 1821-1863) and the Baptist preacher, the Rev. Hugh Stowell Brown (1823-1886), she developed a profound sympathy with the efforts against the liquor traffic.
+A daughter of Alice Chibnal Brown (nee Sirett; 1821-1863) and the Baptist preacher, the Rev. Hugh Stowell Brown (1823-1886), she developed a sympathy with the temperance movement.
 Caine had six younger siblings, Robert, Hugh, John, Dora, Bertha, and Eleanor.
+Her father's second wife was her sister in law, Phoebe Caine (d.
+1884).

 She was educated privately in Liverpool.